ShahMuhammadQureshi/IoT-Face-Recognition-Lock-with-Blockchain/README.md

 FR3 => Server (can be on the Raspberry pie) multichain should be in the same directory.

-(Multichane)Paste in C  this file should be in the C drive with required permission
+The content of [(Multichane)Paste in C] file should be in the C drive with required permission